oracle/graal/truffle/docs/BranchInstrumentation.md

 There are several flags that control how branch instrumentation works.
 These flags are specified as system properties:

-- `-Dgraal.TruffleInstrumentBranches` - controls whether instrumentation is on (`true`
+- `--engine.InstrumentBranches` - controls whether instrumentation is on (`true`
   or `false`, default is `false`)
-- `-Dgraal.TruffleInstrumentFilter` - filters methods in which instrumentation
+- `--engine.InstrumentFilter` - filters methods in which instrumentation
   should be done (method filter syntax, essentially `<package>.<class>.<method>[.<signature>]`)
-- `-Dgraal.TruffleInstrumentationTableSize` - controls the maximum number of
+- `--engine.InstrumentationTableSize` - controls the maximum number of
   instrumented locations
-- `-Dgraal.TruffleInstrumentBranchesPerInlineSite` - controls whether instrumentation
+- `--engine.InstrumentBranchesPerInlineSite` - controls whether instrumentation
   provides separate branch profiles for each guest language function/compilation unit (default is `false`).